 Kittens are not affected by this plant.
 If your kitten is genetically predisposed to enjoy it, then she will probably start reacting at about two months old.
 It may take up to six months for your kitten to start reacting.

-The quality and potency of catnip can vary from source to source.
+The quality and potency can vary from source to source.
 So if your cat doesn't react, it could be the particular leaves that she isn't reacting to, rather than catnip in general.

 Catnip Plants - How to grow your own to provide your kitty with the freshest quality.